dotnet/docs/docs/framework/wcf/how-to-define-a-wcf-service-contract.md

       > [!NOTE]
       > If you don't see the **WCF** project template category, you may need to install the **Windows Communication Foundation** component of Visual Studio.
 In the **New Project** dialog box, select the **Open Visual Studio Installer** link on the left side.
 Select the **Individual components** tab, and then find and select **Windows Communication Foundation** under the **Development activities** category.
 Choose **Modify** to begin installing the component.

    3. In the bottom section of the window, enter *GettingStartedLib* for the **Name** and *GettingStarted* for the **Solution name**.
-Verify you've selected **Create new solution**.
+For **Solution**, verify you've selected **Create new solution**.

    4. Select **OK**.

    Visual Studio creates the project, which contains three files: IService1.cs (or IService1.vb), Service1.cs (or Service1.vb), and App.config.
-These files are defined as follows:
+Visual Studio defines these files as follows:
    - The IService1 file contains a default service contract.
    - The Service1 file contains a default implementation of the service contract.
-   - The App.config file contains configuration needed to load the default service with the Visual Studio WCF Service Host.
-For more information about the WCF Service Host tool, see [WCF Service Host (WcfSvcHost.exe)](wcf-service-host-wcfsvchost-exe.md).
+   - The App.config file contains configuration info needed to load the default service with the Visual Studio WCF Service Host tool.
+For more info about the WCF Service Host tool, see [WCF Service Host (WcfSvcHost.exe)](wcf-service-host-wcfsvchost-exe.md).

 3. Open the IService1.cs (or IService1.vb) file.
-Delete the code within the `GettingStartedLib` namespace declaration and replace it with a new interface named `ICalculator` as follows:
+Delete the code within the `GettingStartedLib` namespace declaration and add the `ICalculator` interface as follows:

     ```csharp
     using System;